Monday, July 5, 2021

 Spinnaker Alley

-Our transmission is small and weighs only about 23 pounds.
+Our boat's transmission is small and weighs only about 23 pounds.
 The repair should have been straightforward except we were on a mooring ball with storms heading right for us.
 It rained for 4 days straight and boy was it windy, with gusts up to 60 mph.
 Dave got knocked around a lot!
 Our transmission sits low behind our engine in a hard to reach location.
-The New tranny was not the same as the old so Dave had to do some extra work to get everything right.
+The New tranny was not exactly the same as the old one so Dave had to do some extra work to get everything right.
 It seemed that for every two steps we went forward we were set back at least two.
 In addition, we didn't have transportation so getting tools and supplies was a big deal.
 Thankfully, there is a great train system that we quickly took advantage of after walking far too many miles in the rain searching for supplies.

 Storms rolling in at Oyster Bay